iCodeSometime/asynchronize/readme.md

 then interact with it's result like a regular thread.

 ### What versions are supported?
+Ruby 2.3 and up.
 Unfortunately, Ruby versions prior to 2.0 do not support `Module#prepend` and are not supported.
 Ruby versions prior to 2.3 have a bug preventing usage of `super` with `define_method`.
-I'm unable to find a suitable workaround for this issue.
-(`method(__method__).super_method.call` causes problems when a method inherits from the asynchronized class.)
+I'm unable to find a suitable workaround for this issue. (`method(__method__).super_method.call` causes problems when a method inherits from the asynchronized class.)

 Luckily, all major Ruby implementations support Ruby language version 2.3.
-So I don't see this as a huge issue.
+So I don't see this as a huge problem.
 If anyone wants support for older versions, and knows how to workaround this issue, feel free to submit a pull request.

 We explicitly test against the following versions:
  - Matz Ruby 2.5.1